vzikratyi-tb/thingsboard/k8s/README.md

 After a while when all resources will be successfully started you can open `http://{your-cluster-ip}` in you browser (for ex. `http://192.168.99.101`).
 You should see ThingsBoard login page.

+**NOTE**: If you're using OpenShift cluster you can view all Routes in Web GUI under Applications/Routes menu (main route by default starts with `tb-route-node-root-thingsboard`).

 Use the following default credentials: